 “What?” she asked, a questioning look on her face.
 “I thought those were on Sundays.”

 He shook his head.
-“Yes, normally.
+“Normally, yes.
 I must have forgotten to tell you.
 Straight Angle came by a few mornings ago…” he trailed off and thought for a moment.
 “Actually, he came by Tuesday and, uh, you were there.
 Well… kind of.”

 “Oh, yes.
-Orange Mint,” she answered, nodding her head.
+Orange Mint,” she nodded her head.
 “I remember seeing him, but I must not have overheard that part.”

-“He came to tell me Silver Trinket is going out of town on Saturday for a week to visit her parents and they wanted to do a get-together before then.”
-He then pawed a hoof at the floor.
-“And you, well, you said yesterday that you could make it up to me for doing cleaning.
-I’m not trying to count favors, but would you mind…?”
+“He came to tell me Silver Trinket is going out of town on Saturday for a week to visit her parents, and they wanted to do a get-together before then.”
+He pawed a hoof at the floor.
+“And you, well, you said yesterday that you could make it up to me for cleaning.
+I’m not trying to count favors, but… would you mind?”

 “Yes, I can cover cleaning.”

-He gave her a grateful smile.
+He sent her a grateful smile.
 “Thank you, Sweetie.”

-“No, not tonight.
-We all have to work tomorrow and the others wanted to get home before their special someponies went to bed.”
+Roast waffled back and forth.
+“Yes, but without the bowling.
+We all have to work tomorrow, and the others wanted to get home before their special someponies went to bed.”

 “Oh, well that’s kind of sad.”
 Sweet Leaf stood up and walked into the barista area.
+She grabbed this brush and the rubber gasket he was cleaning.
 “You four should think about doing something other than your usual.
 Spice it up a little.”

 “Yeah, I can ask them, but uh, hon.
 I kind of need to go.”